A Day in the Life of a Lead-Generating Mompreneur

 12:00 PM – Lunch & Wellness Pause

-Today, I grab a salad and—here’s the non-negotiable—5 minutes of grounding.
+Today, I grab a salad and take a non-negotiable 5 minutes of grounding.

-This quick check-in fuels my next wave of content—plus, it’s my mini-wellness ritual.
+This quick check-in fuels my next wave of blog content, plus, it’s my mini-wellness ritual.

 1:00 PM – Calls & Organic Nurture

-Early afternoon is reserved for discovery calls.
+Early afternoon is reserved for discovery or follow-up calls.
 I’ve learned that a calm, regulated CEO presence converts better than a hyped-up pitch.

-• I greet each client as my natural self, with no fluff—“Let'‘s uncover where your organization is leaking opportunity and fix it.”
+I greet each client as my natural self, with no fluff.
+I want to uncover where their organization is leaking opportunity and simply fix it.

-• I take notes live in my CRM, tagging follow-ups and sending a thank-you after the call.
+I take notes live in my CRM, tagging follow-ups and sending a follow-up after the calls.

-Pro Tip: Always send “Next Steps” (if you can, within one hour).
+Pro Tip: Always send “Next Steps” (if you can, within one hour) for new leads.
 That immediacy keeps momentum.

 3:30 PM – Errands & Repurposing Sprint

-While my husband drives, I open my analytics and search for last week’s top post.
+While my husband drives us around town, I open my analytics and analyze last week’s blog post.

-• Repurpose: I pull three quotes into my “Repurpose Recipe” template—one for a story, one for a reel, one for a carousel.
+Repurpose: I pull three quotes into my “Repurpose Recipe” template—one for a story, one for a reel, one for a carousel.
+I’ll save them for when I post to other social platforms.

 It’s proof that lead gen can live inside carpool time.